stefanozanella/minitest-filesystem/README.md

 Note that the match **need not to be exact** (i.e. there can be other files and directories inside `root_dir` that the matcher won't care about).

+### Syntactic sugar

+As a nicety, some custom assertions/matchers are provided to make your test suites look better.
+They're almost just syntactic sugar around the methods provided by `File`, `Dir` et al, but allow for improved code readability.
+So, for example, instead of writing

+  assert File.exists? "/a/file"

+you can write

+  assert_exists "/a/file"

+or, even better

+  "/a/file".must_exist

+**Assertions**

+* `assert_exists`: test whether a specific path exists (no matter if file, dir, symlink)
+* `refute_exists`: test whether a specific path doesn't exist (no matter if file, dir, symlink)

+** Expectations**

+The meaning of the following expectation is the same as their assertive
+counterpart:
+* `must_exist`
+* `wont_exist`

 ## Contributing

 1. Fork it